Experienced & Affordable Manhattan Child Support Lawyers

 • Either party’s income has changed by 15 percent or more.

-A downward modification requires proof of good-faith effort to find work or legitimate inability to work.
+However, A downward modification usually requires proof of good-faith effort to find work or legitimate inability to work, or an inability to be able to find work at a comparable salary as the person was earning before.

-An upward modification may be granted if the child’s expenses have increased or if the paying parent’s income rises significantly.
+An upward modification may be granted if the child’s expenses have increased or if the paying parent’s income rises significantly, requiring potential renegotiation of the original agreement.

 What Is Discovery in a Child-Support Case?

-Discovery—formal information exchange—is uncommon in Family Court and usually needs a judge’s approval.
-It can involve:
+Discovery—formal information exchange—is uncommon in most types of Family Court cases, and usually needs a judge’s approval.
+However, in child support cases, discovery is usually grantedupon request. .

 • Document requests (bank statements, tax returns)